It’s time to harvest potatoes for the winter. I will update this post throughout the harvest season.

 How much do you need to plant to be able to have potatoes all winter long?
 The best way to determine how much you need to grow to feed your family is to keep a gardening journal and record what you planted (potatoes along with any other vegetables) and how much of each vegetable was planted, how many pounds you harvested and how long it lasted before you ran out.
 That’s what I plan on doing this year.

 For potatoes, it’s recommended to plant 15 plants per person.
-Basically what we planted in just our garden boxes is supposedly enough for two people.
+Basically what we planted in just our garden boxes in our backyard is supposedly enough for two people.
 Some potato varieties will yield a lot more than others.
-Some varieties we can harvest about 10 to 15 potatoes and some only 5 to 8 potatoes.
+Some varieties we can harvest about 10 to 15 potatoes per plant, and some only 5 to 8 potatoes.
 From 6 hills, we harvested almost 33 pounds of potatoes — some varieties like Cerisa give more potatoes except they’re smaller, compared to Warba which gives less but larger.

 It’s suggested to have 1/2 pound of potatoes per person per week.
 I’m counting 40 weeks from September to the first week of June.
 That would be roughly 20 pounds per person.
 Doesn’t sound like much to be honest.
 Even if it’s 1 pound per person per week, that would be 40 pounds of potatoes per person for that same time frame which still doesn’t seem like much.